apache/kvrocks-website/docs/how-to-profile-memory.md

 # How to profile memory

 To make the memory profiling easier, Kvrocks provides the command `KPROFILE` to active/deactive and dump the memory profiling data.
-But it's only supported when building with the Jemalloc memory allocator(built by default).
+Note that it is only available while Jemalloc is enabled in the building phase.

 ## Prerequisites